avatar-lavventura/bloxberg_validator_setup/README.md

 These are simply the minimum requirements and we do recommend to allocate more resources to ensure stability.

-With the latest update to parity 2.7, it is also necessary for your server CPU to support aes.
+With the latest update to Parity 2.7, it is also necessary for your server CPU to support aes.
 This can be found by running:

 ```bash
 cat /proc/cpuinfo